datagraft/Datagraft-RDF-to-Arango-DB/README.md

 The json files has one object per line, therby noe filesize limitation when using the arango import function

 ## How to import to ArangoDB
-Run these lines of code to copy the files to the container, and import values into Arango.
+Run these lines of code to copy the files to the docker container, and import values into Arango.

+NB! substitut "arangodb" with the name of your docker instance

 To copy the files: